dabit3/aws-appsync-react-workshop/README.md

 ```
 Now, we can only access the API with a logged in user.

-You'll also notice a new __auth__ button in the GraphiQL explorer that will allow you to update the simulated user.
+You'll notice an __auth__ button in the GraphiQL explorer that will allow you to update the simulated user and their groups.

 ### Fine Grained access control - Using the @auth directive